Brent-Liu/searchengine/README.md

 React only re-renders this component (and all of its potential descendant components) after its state has changed

 useState function is called a React hook.

+If we want to share state among components horizonally, we can put the state to parent components, called lifting state